East Germany balloon escape: First escape attempt

-The balloon was left where it landed and discovered later that morning.
-Strelzyk destroyed everything remaining and sold his car fearing that could connect him to the balloon.
-On 14 August 1979, the Stasi advertised for help finding the "perpetrator of a serious offence" and listed in detail all the items left at the crash site.
-He felt that the Stasi would eventually trace the balloon to him and the Wetzels.
-Strelzyk conferred with Wetzel and they agreed their best chance was to quickly build another balloon and get out as soon as possible.
+The abandoned balloon was discovered by the authorities later that morning.
+Strelzyk destroyed all compromising evidence and sold his car, fearing that it could link him to the escape attempt.
+On 14 August, the Stasi launched an appeal to find the "perpetrator of a serious offence", listing in detail all the items recovered at the landing site.
+Strelzyk felt that the Stasi would eventually trace the balloon to him and the Wetzels.
+He agreed with Wetzel that their best chance was to quickly build another balloon and get out as soon as possible.